leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 Inside our `CodingForEngineers` namespace, I am adding a new one, and call it `Fixtures`.

-Now lets start by creating an App with a static `Go` function, that we can call.
+Now let's start by creating an App with a static `Go` function, that we can call.

 ```c#
 namespace Fixtures